 - Our support team will organize introductory consultations to answer any questions you or your contractor may have about the process, giving you peace of mind as you all proceed.

 - When we get on agreeing terms, our team of experts helps you draft employment contracts, compliantly onboard, enroll onto payroll and benefits portals, and pay the newly converted employees in India.

 - Here on, you and the employee receive expert support from our team to ensure an excellent employee experience and compliance throughout their employment.

-Our expert-led process helps you and your team to have a smooth transition into their new permanent role within your organization without having to form a subsidiary in India.
+Our expert-led process helps you and your team have a smooth transition into their new permanent role within your organization without having to form a subsidiary company in India.